 We have accommodated children with mild special needs throughout our camp seasons.
 If your child has special needs and/or is experiencing behavioural issues, please contact us at email@example.com or WhatsApp +65 9797 0091 to speak to a Camp Leader.
 This is so that they can understand your child’s needs and advise you on whether our camp is a good fit for them.

 Is transportation provided?

-Unfortunately, we are unable to provide transportation due to the small camp size.
-However, we have contacts of private drivers who may be able to pick/drop-off your child.
+Unfortunately, we are unable to provide transportation due to the small capacity of the camp size.
+However, we have contacts of private drivers who may be able to pick/drop off your child.
 Please contact us for more information.

 What public transportation is available?

 We are located about 10 minutes walk from Sixth Avenue Station (Downtown Line).
 There are many buses that stop along Bukit Timah or Dunearn Road – all about 10 minutes walk to our campsite.

 Buses: 66, 67, 74, 151, 154, 157, 170, 171, 174, 852, 961, 961C